 - ‘The Speed of Modern Life‘, a multi-award winning projection/sound work at the Being Human Festival in Oxford and at the University of Otago, New Zealand

 - The award-winning ‘Northern Lights’ at York Minster, UK;

 - ‘Animal‘ at the Cheriton Light Festival 2020, UK;

 - ‘First Light’ at the Napa Lighted Arts Festival 2020, U.S.;

 PAST WORK INCLUDES:

-‘A Certain Amount of Courage‘ at Light Night Leeds (2018), a special commission for the Centenary Cities project celebrating 100 years since women were first granted the parliamentary vote in the UK.
+‘A Certain Amount of Courage‘ at Light Night Leeds, a special sound and projection commission for the Centenary Cities project celebrating 100 years since women were first granted the parliamentary vote in the UK.

-Installations at Berlin Festival of Light, Illuminating York, the London 2012 Olympics & Paralympics son et lumière on the Houses of Parliament, London, Humanities Light Night (TORCH, Oxford), Cambridge e-Luminate Festival, SO Festival (Lincolnshire).
+Installations at Berlin Festival of Light, Being Human Festival, Light Night Leeds, Night of Heritage Light (Oxford), the London 2012 Olympics & Paralympics son et lumière on the Houses of Parliament, London, Humanities Light Night (TORCH, Oxford), Light Up Poole, Cambridge e-Luminate Festival, Illuminating York, SO Festival (Lincolnshire).